jeffpar/pcjs.v1/disks/pc/os2/misc/README.md

 	The [OS/2 FOOTBALL Boot Disk (v4.41.00)](/disks/pc/os2/misc/football/87357/) contained an updated FOOTBALL prototype.
 	It was built in December 1987, using final OS/2 1.0 sources merged with assorted FOOTBALL changes, and although it was originally assigned version number 1.3, this version of OS/2 would ultimately become 2.0.

- * **OS/2 SIZZLE Boot Disk (v7.68.18)**

-	The [OS/2 SIZZLE Boot Disk (v7.68.18)](/disks/pc/os2/misc/cpdos/87007/) contained a pre-1.0 version of OS/2
-	built on January 7, 1987, which was based on an interim source code fork known as "SIZZLE", the code-name for a collection of changes intended to improve overall OS/2 performance.

- * **OS/2 SIZZLE Boot Disk (v7.68.18 DEBUG)**

-	The [OS/2 SIZZLE Boot Disk (v7.68.18 DEBUG)](/disks/pc/os2/misc/cpdos/87007/debug/) was largely identical to the previous disk, with the exception of a *DEBUG* kernel (with built-in debugger) and a different assortment of tools.

  * **OS/2 1.0 Debugger Boot Disk**